Facing an IRS Tax Levy?

 • How much will you charge to implement that solution?

-Don’t be afraid to ask them for client references.
+Do not be afraid to ask them for client references.
 No professional is going to hand over a bad reference, but the references will give you a better idea of what it is like to work with them.

 Representation Matters in a Tax Levy

 An IRS tax levy rarely considers the cost of living and your financial obligations.
-Its only goal is to secure the money you owe the IRS.
+Its only goal is to secure the money you owe to the IRS.

 Your representation will be the difference between fighting for survival and working out an agreement that you can live with.